 \section{Introduction}

-Although M31 is the nearest large spiral galaxy to the Milky Way at a distance of $785 \;\pm\; 25\kpc$ \citep{mcc_etal_05}, we are still not clear of its exact location on the Hubble tuning fork diagram, which is key to understand its formation and evolution.
-The debates have a quite long history, probably started from \citet{lindbl_56} who first claimed that M31 is a barred galaxy based on the twist of central isophotes.
+Although M31 is the nearest large spiral galaxy to the Milky Way at a distance of $785 \;\pm\; 25\kpc$ \citep{mcc_etal_05}, its exact location on the Hubble tuning fork diagram is still unclear, which is key to understand its formation and evolution.
+The debates have a quite long history that probably started from \citet{lindbl_56} who first claimed that M31 is a barred galaxy based on the twist of central isophotes.
 The isophotal twist cannot be reproduced by an axisymmetric stellar distribution \citep{stark_77}.
-Latter studies argued that unbarred galaxies can also have twisted inner isophotes as they can originate from triaxial bulges, not necessarily bars \citep{stark_77, zar_lo_86, ber_etal_88, ger_etal_89, men_etal_10, cos_etal_18}, leaving puzzles on the true morphology of M31.
-Besides, the strong enhancement of star formation between $2-4$ Gyr ago \citep{wil_etal_15} could be linked to a recent single merger event \citep{ham_etal_18}.
+Later studies argued that unbarred galaxies can also have twisted inner isophotes as they can originate from triaxial bulges, not necessarily bars \citep{stark_77, zar_lo_86, ber_etal_88, ger_etal_89, men_etal_10, cos_etal_18}, which left the true morphology of M31 a puzzle.
+In addition, the strong enhancement of star formation between $2-4$ Gyr ago \citep{wil_etal_15} could be linked to a recent single merger event \citep{ham_etal_18}.
 The age-velocity dispersion relation in the stellar disk \citep{bha_etal_19} suggested that a merger occurred $\sim3-4$ Gyr ago with an estimated mass ratio of 1:5.
 The merger would largely enhance the stellar velocity dispersion in the disk and affect the dynamical evolution of M31.
 After the merger event, another star formation burst in the whole bulge region happened near $\sim$ 1 Gyr ago, which might be caused by the secular evolution \citep{don_etal_16}.